digitaltrails/vdu_controls/Lux-metering.md

      exposure_dynamic_framerate 0x009a0903 (bool)   : default=0 value=1
 ```

-The Logitech Webcam C270 supports `auto_exposure` being set
+The Logitech Webcam C270 supports `auto_exposure` manual setting of
 to `1 Manual Mode`.
 The camera also supports setting
-the `exposure_time_absolute` which allows us to set something appropriate
+the `exposure_time_absolute` to something appropriate for
+sampling brightness in the local environment (on Linux,
-for comparing brightness (on Linux the time is in units of
+the exposure time is set in units of 1/exposure_time_absolute
-1/exposure_time_absolute seconds, so 64 would mean 1/64 of a second).
+seconds, so 64 would mean 1/64 of a second).

 ### Customising the scripts